Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Genshi cut a strange figure in a Whitecrest combat suit.
 His dual thrashing first at the Great Father’s paws and then those of his Champion had definitely left their marks, and he’d clipped the fur on his face short to cover for it.
 Presumably at full length it’d look patchy and ragged.

-The idea had been floated---and accepted---that he might be HEAT material.
+The idea had been floated - and accepted - that he might be HEAT material.
 After all, the Champion of Whitecrest had to hold his own against the very best his Clan could produce in order to *be* the Champion, and lately that had meant having to stack up to the likes of Faarek, Shim, Regaari… and of course the new Champion, Thurrsto.
 For all his scars, Genshi was still at the apex of what his Clan could produce.

 For now, however, he was along on his Clan’s behalf.
 As a senior Father who outranked all of the HEAT ‘Crests, it was his responsibility to ensure the safe return of a valuable agent from the field… and if that meant dropping in alongside the HEAT and fighting at their side, well, he was up to the job.
 He looked… pleased, so far as Costello could judge.
 His own indiscretions had seen him exiled to the wilderness a little, and this return to the sharp end of the Clan’s activities would surely be welcome.